-The Climate-fit.city’s urban planning service provides a unique combination of the urban climate model UrbClim, developed by Belgian research and technology organisation VITO, and an interactive web-based map tool developed by the Czech geoinformation company GISAT.
+Our service was developed by combining the unique urban climate model, UrbClim, developed by our partner, VITO, and an interactive web-based map tool from the geoinformation company GISAT.

 The result, is an interactive urban planning scenario modelling tool allowing users to model their own scenarios and assess their impacts.
 In this way, planners can make informed decisions about climate conditions in their cities.
 No special resources are required to use our services – only internet and as much data as the city can provide.
 In cases where there isn’t enough data available, we do our best to develop additional mapping services through readings of satellite imagery.